 Even though October is still crowded in some areas (including the Cinque Terre coast and Amalfi coast), we love this month to be in Italy.
 It’s often beautiful, and it cools down enough to be in the 50s or 60s.
 Although there are more rainy days in July and June, the sun still shines.
 It’s also quieter in Italy’s main tourist areas by October’s end.
 We love the shoulder seasons of late September through early November.
 You can read more about why you should visit Italy in the fall.

 November is the beginning of Italy’s offseason.
 December, except for Christmas week, sees very few tourists.
 Holidays include Christmas, December 8 (Feast Day for the Immaculate Conception), and December 26 (Santo Stefano).
 Make sure you check the opening hours of museums and other sites, especially the Vatican.
 There may be closures on All Saints Day on November 1.

 It doesn’t matter where you live, the weather can be quite mild but it can also be wet.
 November is the rainiest month in many Italian cities.
-Rome, Florence and Milan get between 4-5 inches and a half an inch of rain each month.
-This is comparable to New York City’s average, but twice as much as London’s.
-The temperature is still quite mild in Rome (where it hovers between the 40s and 50s), but even though the sky is gray, the relative quiet of the Vatican museums and Florence Duomo can more that make up for it.
+Rome, Florence, and Milan get between 4-5 inches and a half an inch of rain each month.
+This is comparable to New York City’s average but twice as much as London’s.
+The temperature is still quite mild in Rome (where it hovers between the 40s and 50s), but even though the sky is gray, the relative quiet of the Vatican museums and Florence Duomo can more than makeup for it.